MattBastos/MattBastos/README.md

 I am a curious individual, passionate about creatively solving challenges, and I love collaborating in inspiring environments.
 My curiosity and fascination with video games, which have always been a part of my life, are the main reasons why I chose to work with technology.
 I am constantly seeking knowledge because I believe that continuous learning is essential to avoid stagnation.

 As a Full Stack developer, I possess comprehensive skills that enable me to create solutions for both web and mobile platforms.
-My educational background includes an intensive Full Stack Web Development course at Trybe, encompassing over 1,500 hours of classes covering topics such as front-end and back-end development, computer science, software engineering, agile methodologies, and behavioral skills.
+My educational background includes an intensive Full Stack Web Development course, encompassing over 1,500 hours of classes covering topics such as front-end and back-end development, computer science, software engineering, agile methodologies, and behavioral skills.
 I completed this program in May 2023.

 Furthermore, I am currently pursuing a degree in Game Design at Uniasselvi, allowing me to further explore my passion for games and their practical applications.